CoIT-WGU/D084-Lab-Resources/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

      > **Note**: The default configuration consisting of built-in rules allows inbound connections within the Azure virtual network environment (including connections via the SSH port TCP 22).

-> **Result**: After you completed this exercise, you have configured static private and public IP addresses of Azure VMs, connected to an Azure VM running Windows Server 2016 Datacenter via a public IP address, and connect to an Azure VM running Linux Ubuntu Server via a private IP address
+> **Result**: After you completed this exercise, you have configured static private and public IP addresses of Azure VMs, connected to an Azure VM running Windows Server 2016 Datacenter via a public IP address, and connect to an Azure VM running Linux Ubuntu Server via a private IP address.